INV-WZQ/inv-wzq.github.io/_pages/about.md

 👋 Hi there!
 My name is Zeqing Wang (王则清).

 I am currently pursuing a Master of Science in Computer Engineering at the National University of Singapore.
 Previously, I obtained my bachelor degree in computer science from Xidian University.
-My research focuses on Efficient AI, Generative Models, and Continual Learning.

 Currently, my research interests include: